ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 ```

 ---
-# Other tools, Notes, and Miscellaneous:
+# Other Tools, Notes, and Miscellaneous:

 ## Homebrew
 First update the formulae and Homebrew